Posterior consistency in linear models under shrinkage priors: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Institute of Environmental Health Sciences.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute of Environmental Health Sciences or the National Institutes of Health.
+Jaeyong Lee was supported by Advanced Research Center Program (S/ERC), the National Research Foundation of Korea grant funded by the Korean government (MSIP).
+Waheed U. Bajwa was supported in part by the NSF.
+Nate Strawn was supported by DARPA Mathematics of Sensing, Exploitation, and Execution (MSEE) program (managed by Dr. Tony Falcone).